AI driven cyber threats forcing rethink of enterprise security, says Elastic CISO - BusinessToday

 Generative AI tools and large language models are increasingly being used to automate the creation of malicious software, making it easier to launch large-scale attack campaigns.

-According to the report, 64% of organisations in India ranked AI-enabled attacks as their top security risk, including hyper-personalised phishing campaigns and deepfake-enabled fraud.
+A large number of organisations in India ranked AI-enabled attacks as their top security risk, including hyper-personalised phishing campaigns and deepfake-enabled fraud.

-The report also highlights the growing “access broker” economy, where attackers focus on stealing credentials rather than directly targeting sensitive data.
+Another emerging threat is the growing “access broker” economy, where attackers focus on stealing credentials rather than directly targeting sensitive data.

-Nearly 70% of organisations said credential theft was the leading technique used in cloud attacks in India, while Trojans and file infectors accounted for almost 70% of detections in the country.
+Credential theft has emerged as the leading technique used in cloud attacks in India, with Trojans and file infectors accounting for a large number of detections.

 Attackers moving faster after breaching systems